nefarius/Nefarius.Utilities.Bluetooth/Docs/COLLECTING_SDP_RECORDS.md

 ﻿# Exporting SDP records

+---

+🔥 **Community efforts have been a great success, no more contributions required for now!** 🔥

+---

 ## Target audience

 If you have one or more of the following listed game controllers **connected wireless via Bluetooth**: